maxrh/aurorahuset-astro-2025/README.md

 # Terminal 2: Start Astro dev server
 npm run dev

-# Access CMS at http://localhost:4321/admin (no login required)
+# Access CMS at http://localhost:4321/admin (auto-redirects to /admin/ with trailing slash)
+# Note: The trailing slash is required for the static admin directory
 ```

 **Production Authentication:**